The WordPress 500 internal server error is among the most common WordPress errors. It appears unexpectedly and makes your website inaccessible.

 1. Backup Your WordPress Site

 Backing up your WordPress site is super important.
-Even if you have implemented extensive security precautions, like using a secure WordPress hosting service or regularly updating WordPress core and plugins, your website data could still be compromised.
+Even if you have implemented extensive security precautions, like using a secure hosting service or regularly updating WordPress core and plugins, your website data could still be compromised.

 Even an innocent coding error can bring down your site.
 That’s why backing up your WordPress site is critical.
 You can do it manually or by using the trusted WordPress backup plugins.
+With Cloudways’ WordPress hosting, it is easy to maintain regular backups of your website.

 2. Refresh Your Page